MaxEdwards20/Dune-Snake/README.md

 ## In Progress

 - [ ] Satchel: Pick head, body, and tail texture for the sandworm
-- [ ] Max: On collision, sandworm breaks apart and is available as food for other snakes
+- [ ] Max: Sync the anchor points across clients.

 ## Items to Develop